I-beam: Standards

+Shapes and materials in the United States

 In the United States, the most commonly mentioned I-beam is the wide-flange (W) shape.
 These beams have flanges whose inside surfaces are parallel over most of their area.
 Other I-beams include American Standard (designated S) shapes, in which inner flange surfaces are not parallel, and H-piles (designated HP), which are typically used as pile foundations.
 Wide-flange shapes are available in grade ASTM A992, which has generally replaced the older ASTM grades A572 and A36.
 Ranges of yield strength: